Changing the Domain of Your WordPress Site

 - On the user_pass line, highlight and delete the characters already in that box.

-- Click the down arrow and select MD5, and create the password of your choice.
+- Click the down arrow, select MD5, and create the password of your choice.

 - Click Go.